Ray-Optics Simulations of Outdoor-to-Indoor Multipath Channels at 4 and 14 GHz: Outdoor-to-Indoor Propagation Environment

 Measured channels are used as a ground truth for ray-tracing.
 The O2I measurement campaign has been the subject of the authors' previous publications~\cite{Karttunen_EuCAP19,Koivumaki_EUCAP22}, where a more detailed description of the measurement set-up, methodology and site is provided.
 A total of two transmit (Tx) antenna locations and $69$ receive (Rx) antenna locations were measured at center frequencies of $4.65$ and $14.25$~GHz.
 The Tx locations were outside the office building and Rx locations were inside the second floor of an office building, distributed across three different rooms.
 The Tx antenna was elevated using a personnel lift to be on the same level with the Rx antenna.
 Both measurements used the same bandwidth of $500$~MHz.
 Directionally-revolved channel impulse responses were obtained by mechanically rotating a horn antenna on the Rx side~\cite{Koivumaki_EUCAP22}.

 Figure~\ref{fig:PADP} shows an exemplary Power Angular Delay Profile (PADP) obtained from one of the links.
-For all following analysis, we have limited the studied delay range to up to $\tau=350$~ns, illustrated with the dashed red line.
+Note that weakest gain of the PADP is limited to -150 dB, a noise threshold determined from the PADP.
+This is done to highlight the excluded distant paths.
+Signals exist below this threshold, but they are not considered meaningful to represent.
+For all following analysis, the studied delay range is limited to up to $\tau=350$~ns, illustrated with the dashed red line.
 This is to compensate for the effect of distant buildings which sometimes contribute strong propagation paths~\cite{Koivumaki_EUCAP22}.
 These buildings are not represented in the point cloud model used in ray-tracing, and hence measured paths from them were omitted for comparison.
-We define a propagation path as a distinct local maxima in the measured PADP.
+A propagation path is defined as a distinct local maxima in the measured PADP.
 A search over the PADP~\cite{Jarvelainen16_TAP,Haneda15_TAP} derived a set of discrete propagation paths to obtain comparable results to the ray-tracing simulations.